ncss-tech/soilReports/README.md

 # soilReports
 Reports are a handy way to summarize large volumes of data, particularly with figures and tables. `soilReports` is an R package "container" designed to accommodate the maintenance, documentation, and distribution of [R-based reporting tools](http://rmarkdown.rstudio.com/).
 Inside the package are report templates, setup files, documentation, and example configuration files.

 The `soilReports` package provides a couple important helper functions that do most of the work:

  * `listReports()`: print a listing of the available reports, version numbers, and basic metadata
  * `reportSetup(...)`: download any R pacakges required by the named report, e.g. *"region2/mu-comparison"*
  * `reportInit(...)` | `reportCopy(...)`: copy a named report template into a specific directory
  * `reportUpdate(...)`: update a named report in a specific directory, replacing `report.Rmd` only

-See the [Typical Usage](https://github.com/ncss-tech/soilReports#Typical-Usage) section below for details.
+Each report contains several files:

+ * `report.Rmd`: an [R Markdown file](http://rmarkdown.rstudio.com/) that is "knit" into a final HTML or DOC report
+ * `README.md`: report-specific instructions
+ * `custom.R`: report-specific functions
+ * `categorical_definitions.R`: report-specific color mapping and metadata for categorical raster data (user-editable)
+ * `config.R`: configuration file to set report parameters (user-editable)
+ * `changes.txt`: notes on changes and associated version numbers

 ## R Profile Setup